10d9e/boobookittyfudge/README.md

-# boobookittyfudge
+# BooBoo Kitty Fudge Trade Indicator

-BooBoo Kitty Fudge
+This is the BooBoo Kitty Fudge Trade Indicator